ethicalhackingplayground/pathbuster/README.md

             The output file

         --paths <paths>
-            the file containing the list of routes (crawl the host to collect routes) [default:
+            the file containing the list of routes (crawl the host to collect routes) [default: ]
-            .paths.tmp]

         --payloads <payloads>
-            the file containing the traversal payloads [default: ]
+            the file containing the traversal payloads [default: ./payloads/traversals.txt]

     -r, --rate <rate>
             Maximum in-flight requests per second [default: 1000]

-        --stop-at-first-match <stop-at-first-match>
-            stops execution flow on the first match [default: false]

     -u, --url <url>
             the url you would like to test